Optical coherence elastography: Introduction

 Elastography was first used in 1979 and subsequent progress in the field has been extensive, based largely on ultrasound, and magnetic resonance imaging.
 Optical techniques have also been proposed for elastography to probe mechanical properties of tissues dates back to at least the 1950s.
 In 1998, Schmitt first proposed optical coherence elastography (OCE), in employing optical coherence tomography (OCT) detect depth-resolved sample deformation induced by quasi-static compression.
-But the term optical coherence elastography was first coined in a 2004 paper with Brett Bouma.
+The first OCT elastography of arteries was done by the Brezinski group in 2004 But the term optical coherence elastography was first coined in a 2004 paper with Brett Bouma.

 Requiring no injections, OCE is a non-invasive imaging method can gives more details than ultrasound or MRI.
 Using light source to image biological tissue, OCE is considered generally safe compared to CT scan and other radiographic imaging modalities which involve with ionizing radiation.
 And it is also more affordable and time efficient compared to MRI.
 However, OCE can also cause tissue damage in some handling.
 For example, surface acoustic wave OCE can cause to a tissue is primarily concentrated on temperature effects.
 In the focus point, the temperature of the tissue will rise locally.
 Therefore, it is necessary to take this into account in certain circumstances.

 OCE is characterized by its niche in intermediate spatial resolution (10s–100s μm) and degree of depth penetration and, by exploiting optical interferometry, its high sensitivity to small mechanical changes—at the microstrain level.
 However, it's still in the early stage of development and needs more clinical practice before enters into the market.
-But the term optical coherence elastography was first coined in a 2004 paper with Brett Bouma.